-This regulation is in regard to the COURSES required.
+This regulation is in regard to the PREREQUISITE COURSES required.

 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
+The requirement that states you must be in BMOS is lifted during registration on the priority lift dates as noted in the Timetable.